platon-net/website-IP/README.md

 Installation from file in Firefox
 =================================
-* In Firefox open on new tab "about:config" and type "xpinstall.signatures.required" where change to "false".
+* In Firefox open on new tab "about:config" and type "xpinstall.signatures.required" where change to "false"
-* Download build/firefox/WebsiteIP.<latest>.xpi
+* Download build/firefox/WebsiteIP.latest_version.xpi
-* In Firefox open plugins and install from file
+* In Firefox open plugins and install from downloaded XPI file

 FEATURES
 ========